3 Reasons You Should Avoid PayPal and Robinhood When Buying Crypto

 The fact that you cannot move the crypto purchased on PayPal or Robinhood violates crypto’s golden rule: not your keys, not your coins.
 When using these platforms for crypto, you never have complete ownership over the coins you purchased.

 We recommend using a non-custodial wallet (that is not hosted by a third party) to hold your cryptocurrency, as it gives you total control over your public and private keys.
+The CoinFlip wallet is a good option, wink wink.
 When using PayPal and Robinhood, you do not own your private keys - they do.
 So functionally, they own your crypto - not you.

 CoinFlip Makes Buying Crypto Easy AND Convenient

-When using CoinFlip to buy and sell cryptocurrencies at one of our Bitcoin ATMs or through our CoinFlip Preferred, you are always in complete control of your coins.
-You are free to use it however you please.
+CoinFlip allows you to buy and sell cryptocurrencies with cash at one of our Bitcoin ATMs or with ACH and wire transfer through CoinFlip Preferred.
+You can even use a debit card through the CoinFlip wallet app.
+Whichever way you choose to transact, you are always in complete control of your coins.
+You are free to use them however you please.
 CoinFlip never takes any ownership of your crypto.
-We facilitate your transaction at a low price and deliver the funds directly to you.
+We facilitate your transaction with clearly stated fees and deliver the funds directly to your wallet.

 Final Thoughts

-While I appreciate that major financial platforms like PayPal and Robinhood have increased exposure to cryptocurrency and have done a lot to further mass adoption, I believe that using these options deviates from the true purpose of Bitcoin and other cryptocurrencies - freedom from financial institutions.
+While it's nice that major financial platforms like PayPal and Robinhood have increased exposure to cryptocurrency and have done a lot to further mass adoption, using these options deviates from the true purpose of Bitcoin and other cryptocurrencies - freedom from financial institutions.

-When using Paypal and Robinhood for cryptocurrency, that freedom is curbed.
-You are still relying on a financial institution for your cryptocurrency needs.
-To get the most out of your digital currency, it is still best to stick with trusted crypto brands like CoinFlip when buying or selling cryptocurrency.
+Using Paypal and Robinhood for cryptocurrency curbs your freedom.
+You are still relying on a financial institution for your cryptocurrency needs and subject to their whims.
+To get the most out of your digital currency, it is still best to stick with trusted crypto brands like CoinFlip to buy or sell cryptocurrency.

 Financial Advice Disclaimer: Nothing in this newsletter constitutes professional or financial advice, performance data or any recommendation that any specific cryptocurrency, portfolio, index, investment product, transaction or investment strategy is suitable for any specific person.
 You assume the sole responsibility of evaluating the merits and risks associated with all financial decisions and should seek the advice of a registered financial advisor when in doubt.